Exchange 2019 preferred architecture

 DAG network design

-The PA leverages a single, non-teamed network interface for both client connectivity and data replication.
+The PA uses a single, non-teamed network interface for both client connectivity and data replication.
 A single network interface is all that is needed because ultimately our goal is to achieve a standard recovery model regardless of the failure - whether a server failure occurs, or a network failure occurs, the result is the same: a database copy is activated on another server within the DAG.
 This architectural change simplifies the network stack and obviates the need to manually eliminate heartbeat cross-talk.

 Witness server placement

 If your organization has a third location with a network infrastructure that is isolated from network failures that affect the site resilient datacenter pair in which the DAG is deployed, then the recommendation is to deploy the DAG's witness server in that third location.
-This configuration gives the DAG the ability to automatically failover databases to the other datacenter in response to a datacenter-level failure event, regardless of which datacenter has the outage.
+This configuration gives the DAG the ability to automatically fail over databases to the other datacenter in response to a datacenter-level failure event, regardless of which datacenter has the outage.

 Data resiliency is achieved by deploying multiple database copies.
-In the PA, database copies are distributed across the site resilient datacenter pair, thereby ensuring that mailbox data is protected from software, hardware and even datacenter failures.
+In the PA, database copies are distributed across the site resilient datacenter pair, thereby ensuring that mailbox data is protected from software, hardware, and even datacenter failures.

 Each database has four copies, with two copies in each datacenter, which means at a minimum, the PA requires four servers.
 Out of these four copies, three of them are configured as highly available.
 The fourth copy (the copy with the highest Activation Preference number) is configured as a lagged database copy.
 Due to the server design, each copy of a database is isolated from its other copies, thereby reducing failure domains and increasing the overall availability of the solution as discussed in DAG: Beyond the "A".